timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-09-04:
+# Objectives for Today 2020-09-05:

 - Drawing up some physics tests/math proofs.
-- Possibly starting monthly review of August.
+- Writing Physics code and Tests.
-- Playing some games, either racing games for review, fall guys for laughs or iRacing for A license.
+- Various intersection tests

-Evening:
+## Why?

-- Physics work?
+To get the physics engine started.
+The sooner it is usable the sooner small games can use it to create problems.